cedadev/jasmin-docs-hugo-relearn/content/Interactive Computing/jasmin-notebook-service/_index.md

 Jupyter has support for many languages including Python, R, Scala and Julia, which are implemented by plugins known as "kernels".
-The JASMIN Notebook Service currently provides one kernel - Python 3.8 with the latest [Jaspy software environment](jaspy-envs) installed.
+The JASMIN Notebook Service currently provides one kernel - Python 3.8 with the latest [Jaspy software environment]({{< ref "jaspy-envs" >}}) installed.
 This environment is active by default, so there is no need for the `module` commands described in the linked article.
 You can also install and use your own Python environments as explained below.

 Whilst it has been possible to use Jupyter Notebooks on JASMIN before now, doing so has never been officially supported.
 The JASMIN Notebook Service uses